CarolMmai/Late-Product-Deliveries-Analysis/README.md

 To achieve the project objective, the following ETL and Power BI report development steps were followed....

 1.**1.
 Data Extraction:**
-Used Visual Basic Scripting and for loops to extract historical data from SAP efficiently, reducing report sizes and minimizing the risk of session timeouts by extracting data per transporter.
+Used Visual Basic Scripting and for loops to extract historical data from SAP efficiently, reducing report sizes and minimizing the risk of SAP session timeouts.

 2. **Data Staging(temporary and permanent):**
 The generated reports were stored temporarily, where a Python script combined them into a single dataframe and wrote the consolidated data to a SQL Server database table using the "replace" mode.
 Additionally, the script efficiently manages local machine resources by deleting SAP-generated files after reading them into the dataframe.
 It also logs process outputs to detect and handle failures effectively.
 The Python script executes a SQL stored procedure, planned for development in a later stage of the process